Direction finding: Radio navigation

 Radio direction finding, radio direction finder, or RDF, was once the primary aviation navigational aid.
 (Range and Direction Finding was the abbreviation used to describe the predecessor to radar.)
 Beacons were used to mark "airways" intersections and to define departure and approach procedures.
 Since the signal transmitted contains no information about bearing or distance, these beacons are referred to as non-directional beacons, or NDB in the aviation world.
 Starting in the 1950s, these beacons were generally replaced by the VOR system, in which the bearing to the navigational aid is measured from the signal itself; therefore no specialized antenna with moving parts is required.
-Due to relatively low purchase, maintenance and calibration cost, NDB's are still used to mark locations of smaller aerodromes and important helicopter landing sites.
+Due to relatively low purchase, maintenance and calibration cost, NDBs are still used to mark locations of smaller aerodromes and important helicopter landing sites.

-Similar beacons located in coastal areas are also used for maritime radio navigation, as almost every ship is (was) equipped with a direction finder (Appleyard 1988).
+Similar beacons located in coastal areas are also used for maritime radio navigation, as almost every ship was equipped with a direction finder (Appleyard 1988).
 Very few maritime radio navigation beacons remain active today (2008) as ships have abandoned navigation via RDF in favor of GPS navigation.

 In the United Kingdom a radio direction finding service is available on 121.5 MHz and 243.0 MHz to aircraft pilots who are in distress or are experiencing difficulties.
 The service is based on a number of radio DF units located at civil and military airports and certain HM Coastguard stations.
 These stations can obtain a "fix" of the aircraft and transmit it by radio to the pilot.